Whatever your age and experience, this 10-point strategy will help you connect

 So I decided to organize my top 10 job-search tips that revolve around networking.
 I see it as roadmap that takes the feeling of uncertainty you may have and transforms it into excitement about a positive process.

-- Make it easy for those people helping you.
 Do everything you can to ease the burden on the people you see.
 Meet at their offices and locations they prefer.
 Meet them at times easy for them.
 Send them Outlook Calendar invitations for meetings.
-Send everyone your vCard – your digital business card -- so they don’t have to type in your contact information.
+Send everyone your vCard – your digital business card — so they don’t have to type in your contact information.

 As each meeting ends, say thanks and summarize its benefits.
 For example: “Thank you.
 I really appreciate you making introductions for me.”
 Or: “Thank you.
 If you hear of anyone that wants someone with my skills, please think of me.”
 Or: “Thank you.
 I appreciate learning more about (your industry).”